-- The Committee shall, on behalf of the Board, review and approve press releases on quarterly financial results and interim reports to shareholders including the financial statements, note disclosure and Management's Discussion and Analysis included therein prior to public disclosure of such information.
-The Committee will periodically consider the extent of involvement of the independent auditor in connection with the interim financial statements, Management's Discussion and Analysis, and interim note disclosures.
-The Committee will periodically review and satisfy itself as to the adequacy of procedures for the review of other public disclosure by the Corporation of financial information derived from the Corporation's financial statements. - The Committee will review with management and the independent auditor and recommend for approval by the Board the annual audited consolidated financial statements, Management's Discussion and Analysis and Annual Information Form. - The Committee shall review any significant adjustments to financial statements, unusual transactions, investments or other transactions that could materially affect the viability of the Corporation, in addition to all material transactions with related parties.
+- The Committee shall review with management and the independent auditor, and recommend for approval by the board, the quarterly and annual financial statements, note disclosure and Management's Discussion and Analysis included therein, together with the auditor's interim review and annual audit reports thereon, and the press releases related thereto. - The Committee shall review with management and recommend for approval by the board the Annual Information Form. - The Committee will periodically consider the extent of involvement of the independent auditor in connection with the interim financial statements, Management's Discussion and Analysis, and interim note disclosures.
+The Committee will periodically review and satisfy itself as to the adequacy of procedures for the review of other public disclosure by the Corporation of financial information derived from the Corporation's financial statements. - The Committee shall review any significant adjustments to financial statements, unusual transactions, investments or other transactions that could materially affect the viability of the Corporation, in addition to all material transactions with related parties.
 The Committee will make appropriate inquiries with respect to any significant litigation or regulatory compliance matters and report on these matters to the Board. - At least annually, the Committee (or its designate) shall review expenses incurred by the Chair, President and Chief Executive Officer and Chief Financial Officer. - At least annually, the Committee shall obtain confirmation that management has complied with the Corporation's Code of Conduct and other policies inclusive of those promulgated by securities legislation.
-The Committee will also review complaints to the Corporation's Compliance Hotline regarding financial matters. - At least annually, the Committee shall receive a report from the Corporation's Disclosure Committee as to the Committee's activities and its recommendations on changes, if any, to the Corporation's disclosure practices.
+The Committee will also review complaints to the Corporation's Whistleblower Hotline regarding financial matters. - At least annually, the Committee shall receive a report from the Corporation's Disclosure Committee as to the Committee's activities and its recommendations on changes, if any, to the Corporation's disclosure practices.
 In addition, the Committee shall receive a report from the Disclosure Committee recommending disclosure of all press releases, financial statements, Management Discussion & Analysis and other public disclosure materials before the Committee approves such documents. - The Committee shall review with management and the independent auditor the financial statements to be included in the Corporation's Annual Report, including their judgment about the quality and acceptability of accounting principles, the reasonableness of significant accounting estimates and judgments, and the clarity of the disclosures in the financial statements and related footnotes.
 Also, the Committee shall discuss the results of the annual audit and any other matters required to be communicated to the Committee by the independent auditor under generally accepted auditing standards. - The Committee shall approve the Corporation's hiring of partners, employees and former partners and employees of the present and former external auditor of the Corporation. - The head of the Corporation's Internal Audit department will have a functional reporting relationship direct to the Committee.
 The Committee will provide such guidance and direction to the Internal Audit department as it deems necessary to ensure the independence and appropriate functioning of such department.
 The Committee shall receive an annual report from the head of Internal Audit outlining plans for the subsequent year and quarterly reports describing progress against the plan and any relevant findings.
 The Chair of the Committee will review with the Corporation's CFO the annual performance review for the head of the Corporation's Internal Audit department. - The Committee shall put in place procedures for: - The receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters; and - The confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.1

+Rev Nov 2020)

-(Rev Nov 2019) 1 NI 52-110, s.
+1 NI 52-110, s.
 2.3(7).